Necryptos/trash-identifier/README.md

 # trash-identifier
 The dream: Algorithm to identify garbage in natural settings.
 AKA: LITTER!!!
-With this code, for the first stage, I hope to be able to identify the count of garbage articles from an aerial image.
+* Stage 1: count articles of garbage from an aerial image.